medusajs/medusa/docs/content/add-plugins/minio.md

 ## Test it Out

-Run your Medusa server alongside the [Medusa Admin](../admin/quickstart.mdx) to try out your new file service.
-Upon editing or creating products, you can now upload thumbnails and images, that are stored in a MinIO server.
+Run your Medusa backend alongside the [Medusa Admin](../admin/quickstart.mdx) to try out your new file service.
+Upon editing or creating products, you can now upload thumbnails and images, that are stored in a MinIO backend.

 ![Image Uploaded on Admin](https://res.cloudinary.com/dza7lstvk/image/upload/v1668000429/Medusa%20Docs/MinIO/alabX2i_dzg2mh.png)